Inkaar (1977 film)

 Inkaar (lit.
 'Refusal') is a 1977 Indian Hindi-language thriller film, produced by Romu N. Sippy and directed by Raj N. Sippy. the film stars Vinod Khanna, Vidya Sinha, Amjad Khan and Shreeram Lagoo.
 The music is by Rajesh Roshan.
 It won the National Film Award for Best Editing.

-This is a remake of the Japanese movie High and Low (1963), directed by Akira Kurosawa, which itself was based on the American novel King's Ransom (1959), by Ed McBain.
+This is a remake of the Japanese film High and Low (1963), directed by Akira Kurosawa, which itself was based on the American novel King's Ransom (1959) by Ed McBain.

-Inkaar won national award for best editing.

-This was later remade into the Telugu film Dongala Veta (1979).

 Plot

 Haridas Choudhry lives a wealthy lifestyle in Mumbai, India, along with his wife, Sonu, son, Guddu, and sister, Geeta.
 He had started his career as a lowly cobbler on a corner of a busy street, but is now the owner of a shoe company.
 His associates want him to make shoes that wear out soon, but he refuses to do so, and would like to buy out National Shoes for 20 Lakh Rupees.
 He withdraws the money, but before he could undertake the transaction, Guddu gets kidnapped, and the demand from his abductors is for 20 Lakhs.
 Much to his relief he finds out that his servant's son, Bansi, has been mistakenly abducted in place of his son.
 Nevertheless, he decides to pay the ransom, this time with the help of Inspector Amarnath Gill, his sister's estranged boyfriend, who he had turned down as he was not wealthy enough.
 The money is turned over to the kidnappers, two associates, Manmohan and Preeti, are arrested, Bansi is found and returned to his dad.
 But the money and the real abductor, Raj Singh, is still at large - and as long as he remains at large none of them can really be safe for he has a grudge to settle against Haridas, and the missing 20 Lakhs may result in the bankruptcy of Haridas' company, they may have to forfeit their family home, and Haridas may well face a jail sentence for embezzling this amount for personal gain.
 But Inspector catches the thief and returns the money in the end.